simp/simp-doc/docs/user_guide/SIMP_Administration.rst

 YUM repositories than it is to manage individual package minutia for every single package on every system.

-.. only:: not simp_4

-  The general technique is to put packages that all systems will receive into the ``Updates`` repository provided with SIMP.Any packages that will only go to specific system sets will then be placed into adjunct repositories under ``/var/www/yum`` and the user will point specific systems at those repositories using the ``yumrepo`` Puppet type.
-Any common packages can be symlinked or hard linked between repositories for maximum space utilization.

-.. only:: simp_4

 The general technique is to put packages that all systems will receive into the ``Updates`` repository provided with SIMP.
-Any packages that will only go to specific system sets will then be placed into adjunct repositories under ``/srv/www/yum`` and the user will point specific systems at those repositories using the ``yumrepo`` Puppet type.
+Any packages that will only go to specific system sets will then be placed into adjunct repositories under ``/var/www/yum`` and the user will point specific systems at those repositories using the ``yumrepo`` Puppet type.
 Any common packages can be symlinked or hard linked between repositories for maximum space utilization.

 Extending the Native Framework
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, SIMP stores :term:`YUM` information in the following directories:

-.. only:: not simp_4

  - ``/var/www/yum``

 The base SIMP repository is in ``/var/www/yum/SIMP`` and it is highly unlikely that you would want to modify anything in this directory.

-.. only:: simp_4

-   - ``/srv/www/yum``

-  The base SIMP repository is in ``/srv/www/yum/SIMP`` and it is highly unlikely that you would want to modify anything in this directory.

 With the standard configuration, access to the yum repository is restricted to the networks contained in the ``$client_nets`` variable in :term:`Hiera`.
 For